rollbar/docs/guides/issue-tracking.md

 ![](../images/guides/issue-tracking/issues_add_rule.png)

-Rules can be filtered to only trigger in specific conditions (e.g. only create issues for errors in production that have occurred at least 10 times).
+Rules can be filtered to only trigger in specific conditions (e.g. only create issues for items in production that have level error or higher).

 ![](../images/guides/issue-tracking/issues_edit_rule.png)

 ## Setup Instructions
 * [JIRA](/docs/jira/)